PoliticalGraveyard.com

 Cahill, Robert L. — of Beacon, Dutchess County, N.Y.
 Democrat.
 Candidate for New York state assembly 97th District, 1966; mayor of Beacon, N.Y., 1975.
 Still living as of 1975.

-Cahill, Thomas — U.S. Consular Agent in Wellington, 1897.
+Cahill, Thomas — U.S. Consular Agent in Wellington, as of 1897.
 Burial location unknown.

 Cahill, Thomas — of Ladd, Bureau County, Ill.
 Democrat.
-Presidential Elector for Illinois, 1912; candidate in primary for U.S. Representative from Illinois 16th District, 1918.
+Candidate for Presidential Elector for Illinois; candidate for U.S. Representative from Illinois 16th District, 1918.
 Burial location unknown.

 Cahill, Tierney — Democrat.
 Candidate for U.S. Representative from Nevada 2nd District, 2000.
 Still living as of 2000.